 By now, most trail riders have probably heard of EasyCare’s exciting new hoof boot offering, the Easyboot Trail.
 I have received a lot of feedback from customers using the boot as well as customers calling the EasyCare office with questions, so I decided to list some tips for using the easiest hoof boot in the world.

 Sizing for the Easyboot Trail

-Once you have measured the freshly trimmed hoof, take a look at the trail sizing chart.
+Once you have measured the freshly trimmed hoof, take a look at the sizing chart.
 Find where your length falls on the chart first.
-For example, if your length is falling into a size 5 and your width into a size 3 or 4 – do not dispair, you can purchase inserts (more on those below) to take up the extra width.
+For example, if your length is falling into a size 5 and your width into a size 3 or 4 – do not despair, you can purchase inserts (more on those below) to take up the extra width.
 If your width is falling into a size 5 and your length into a size 3 you may have to look at a different boot.
 You can always call us at 1-899-447-8836 with sizing questions.

 Gaiter for the Easyboot Trail

 Some horses may require the use of gaiters to prevent rubbing and chafing so we do have gaiters available.
 They are the same gaiters that are used with the Boa Boot and the Old Mac’s G2 boot.
 When using the gaiters with the Trail boot you can just toss aside the little triangle piece that comes with them, since is for use with the Boa Boot.

 Fitting the Easyboot Trail

 Don’t panic if the padded collar at the top of the boot does not fit tightly around the pastern.
 You should be able to run your fingers around inside the padded collar area.
 The boot should go on easily – if you have to pound, shove, push or grunt to get it on; it is too small!